The McGuire Sisters: End to the group's public appearances

 The sisters reunited in 1986, performing at Toronto's Royal York Hotel for the first time since their retirement.
 Numerous nightclub engagements followed in Las Vegas, Atlantic City, and New York City's Rainbow & Stars, showcasing the group and Phyllis' impersonations of Peggy Lee, Judy Garland, Pearl Bailey, Ethel Merman, and even Louis Armstrong.
+Additionally, in 1986, the sisters were celebrity panelists on The New Hollywood Squares in the lower center square, with the episodes airing from Oct 20 to Oct 24.

 Singing their greatest hits as part of their act, they were also featured performing specialty numbers such as the frantic "I Love a Violin", the a cappella "Danny Boy", and a segment during which Phyllis retired backstage as Christine and Dorothy shared the spotlight playing a concert arrangement of "The Way We Were" on twin pianos.
 Other highlights in the act were a comical Trinidad-flavored tune, a soft rendering of "Memory" from Broadway's Cats, and a "Money Medley", which they also performed live on the Jerry Lewis MDA Telethon in 1994.
 Since then, the sisters had made occasional public appearances together, including in 2004, when they reunited to perform in a PBS special Magic Moments: Best of '50s Pop.
 The sisters' command of their vocal cords and harmonious blend, perhaps the most impressive of any trio before or since, had not significantly diminished.

 After their careers wound down, they opened a restaurant in Bradenton, Florida, calling it McGuire's Pub.